wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

   </details>

+1. **Remove the `auth.methods.email.allowUnverifiedLogin` field**

+  In Wasp 0.12.X we removed the `auth.methods.email.allowUnverifiedLogin` field to make our Email auth implementation easier to reason about.
+If you were using it, you should remove it from your `main.wasp` file.

 1. Ensure your **local development database is running**.
 1. **Do the schema migration** (create the new auth tables in the database) by running:
    ```bash